Aliases for BATF Gene

 GeneCards Summary for BATF Gene

-BATF (Basic Leucine Zipper Transcription Factor, ATF-Like) is a Protein Coding gene.
-Among its related pathways are MAPK targets/ Nuclear events mediated by MAP kinases and Lymphocyte Signaling.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and sequence-specific DNA binding.
+BATF (Basic Leucine Zipper ATF-Like Transcription Factor) is a Protein Coding gene.
+Among its related pathways are Tacrolimus/Cyclosporine Pathway, Pharmacodynamics.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and sequence-specific DNA binding.
 An important paralog of this gene is BATF2.

 UniProtKB/Swiss-Prot for BATF Gene